ABOUT

 Our faculty consists of scholars who are leaders in their fields of study and devoted to enriching the education of undergraduates, whether they pursue a minor, concentration, or our full, double, and joint majors.
 Literature subjects engage students in the pleasures and challenges of reading and interpretation, expose them to fresh ways of thinking about the world, and develop valuable, transferable skills in writing and communication.
 Our faculty also crosslist and teach intersecting fields in various departments in the School of Humanities, Arts, and Social Sciences.

-The Lit@MIT community hosts popular events which include Pleasures of Poetry, Lit Tea, and various visiting scholar talks (Litshop, Ancient Medieval Studies Colloquium, Boston Cinema/Media Seminar, Global France Seminar, etc).
+The Lit@MIT community hosts popular events which include Pleasures of Poetry, Lit Tea, and various visiting scholar talks (Litshop, Ancient Medieval Studies Colloquium, The People’s Poetry Archive, Boston Cinema/Media Seminar, Global France Seminar, and more).

 FAQ